 My Training in the FBI Citizens Academy

-One of my 2015 highlights was my participation in the Academy of New York Field Office of the FBI citizens.
-I graduated last November and today, I am proud to be an ambassador for the FBI for the community of the luxury hotel in New York.
+One of my 2015 highlights was participating in the New York Field Office FBI Citizens Academy.
+I graduated that November and today, I am proud to be an ambassador for the FBI for the luxury community in New York city.

-James Comey, FBI Director communicated to each of us in a letter that accompanied our graduation certificate.
-He wrote:
+James Comey, FBI Director at the time, wrote each of us in a letter that accompanied our graduation certificate.
+It said:

 Beyond serving as Ambassador of the Bureau, I would ask you to do three things as citizens Academy Graduate.
 First remains a role model in your community and a leader in their chosen field.
 Secondly, please recommend your colleagues to us for the Citizens’ Academy program, so that even more people can benefit from this experience.
 And thirdly, please join the FBI Citizens Academy Alumni Association, which promotes safer communities through community service projects focusing on the mission of the FBI.